 A well-dressed, sparkling house can garner lots of attention, and potentially sell very quickly.
 This is true regardless of whether the market is cold or hot.
 In a cold market, buyers don't have to settle for anything less than the best.
 Why should they spend time and money fixing up a distressed home when a staged house looks great and is move-in ready?
 In a hot market, buyers can go into feeding-frenzy mode, focusing on the hot property of the week and ignoring the others.
 So you want your property to be the hot one, with buyers going crazy in their efforts to outbid each other.

-And get this: The National Association of Exclusive Buyer Agents (NAEBA), which surveyed brokers and agents, found that 82% of home buyers are likely to be distracted from important issues when they go through a staged home.
-These buyers not only fall for the house, but potentially overpay.
-It's all explained in an NAEBA report showing buyers how to avoid getting tricked by staging.
-You can view a PDF version of the report on the NAEBA website at www.naeba.org/images/uploads/StagingReport.pdf.
+And studies have shown that most home buyers are distracted from important issues when they go through a staged home.
+They not only fall in love with the house, but potentially overpay.
 If staging is already the trend in your area, remember too that an unstaged house will pale by comparison to the rest.
 And if it's not yet something buyers in your area are accustomed to seeing, they'll be even more impressed by the results.

-For more information on choosing and working with a stager and otherwise getting your home ready to attract buyers, see Selling Your House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+For more information on choosing and working with a stager and otherwise getting your home ready to attract buyers, see Selling Your House: Nolo's Essential Guide.